-A new Federal law, called the Genetic Information Nondiscrimination Act (GINA), generally makes it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
-This law generally will protect you in the following ways:
+The federal Genetic Information Nondiscrimination Act (GINA) generally makes it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
+This law does not protect you against genetic discrimination by companies that sell life insurance, disability insurance, or long-term care insurance.
+Under this law:

-- Health insurance companies and group health plans may not request your genetic information that we get from this research. - Health insurance companies and group health plans may not use your genetic information when making decisions regarding your eligibility or premiums. - Employers with 15 or more employees may not use your genetic information that we get from this research when making a decision to hire, promote, or fire you or when setting the terms of your employment.
+- Health insurance companies and group health plans may not request your genetic information that we obtain from this research - Health insurance companies and group health plans may not use your genetic information when making decisions regarding your eligibility or premiums - Employers with 15 or more employees may not use your genetic information that we obtain from this research when making a decision to hire, promote, or fire you or when setting the terms of your employment - GINA does not apply to the following groups, however these groups have policies in place that provide similar protections against discrimination: - o Members of the US Military receiving care through Tricare - Veterans receiving care through the Veteran's Administration (VA) - o The Indian Health Service - Federal employees receiving care through the Federal Employees Health Benefits Plans